Ngizeh/forum/CODE_OF_CONDUCT.md

-This document provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute.Any violation and misconduct may be report to Ngizeh Mwas (edngize@gmail).
+This document provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute.Any violation and misconduct may be report to Ngizeh Mwas (edngize@gmail.com).

     - Participants will be tolerant of opposing views.
     - Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.